A verifiably secure and proportional committee election rule: A new election rule

-In all algorithms described in this section, we assume that there is a known background instance $(G=(N\cup C, E), s, k)$ that does not need to be passed as input.
-Rather, the input is a partial solution $(A,w)$ with $|A|\leq k$.
-We also assume that the list of committee member supports $(supp_w(c))_{c\in A}$ is implicitly passed by reference and updated in every algorithm, so it does not need to be recomputed every time.
 Let $c'\in C\setminus A$ be a candidate that we consider adding to $(A,w)$.
-To do so, we need to modify weight vector $w$ into a new feasible vector $w'$ that redirects towards $c'$ some of the votes of voters in $N_{c'}$, in turn decreasing the support of other committee members approved by these voters.
+To do so, we modify weight vector $w$ into a new feasible vector $w'$ that redirects towards $c'$ some of the vote strength of the approving voters in $N_{c'}$, in turn decreasing the support of the current committee members that are also approved by these voters.
 Now, for a given threshold $t\geq 0$, we want to make sure not to reduce the support of any member $c$ below $t$, assuming it starts above $t$, and not to reduce it at all otherwise.
-A simple rule to ensure this is as follows: for each voter $n$ in $N_{c'}$ and each member $c\in A\cap C_n$, reduce the weight on edge $nc$ from $w_{nc}$ to $w_{nc}\cdot \min\{1, t/supp_w(c)\}$, and assign the difference to edge $nc'$.
-That way, it is clear that even if all edges incident to a member $c$ are so reduced in weight, the support of $c$ is scaled by a factor at most $\min\{1, t/supp_w(c)\}$ and hence its new support does not fall below $t$.
+A simple rule to ensure this is as follows: for each voter $n$ in $N_{c'}$ and each member $c\in A\cap C_n$, reduce the weight on edge $nc$ from $w_{nc}$ to $w_{nc}\cdot \min\{1, t/\supp_w(c)\}$, and assign the difference to edge $nc'$.
+That way, even if all edges incident to $c$ are so reduced in weight, the support of $c$ is scaled by a factor no smaller than $\min\{1, t/\supp_w(c)\}$ and hence its support does not fall below $t$.
+Therefore, if for each voter $n\in N$ and threshold $t\geq 0$ we define that voter's \emph{slack} as